-‘Reservoir Dogs’ Actor Michael Madsen pleads guilty to DUI
+Actor Michael Madsen pleads no contest to DUI

 MALIBU, Calif.
-(AP) - Michael Madsen has pleaded guilty to misdemeanor drunken driving after crashing his SUV into a pole in Malibu in March.
+(AP) - Michael Madsen has pleaded no contest to misdemeanor drunken driving after crashing his SUV into a pole in Malibu in March.

+In an agreement with prosecutors, the “Reservoir Dogs” actor entered the plea to one count of driving with .08% blood alcohol content within 10 years of another DUI offense.

-In a plea deal with prosecutors, the “Reservoir Dogs” actor was sentenced to four days in jail, five years’ probation and community service.
+He was sentenced Thursday to four days in jail and five years’ probation.

-His attorney Perry C. Wander said Friday that Madsen did not receive any special celebrity treatment in the case and the sentence is standard for the offense.
+His attorney Perry Wander says Madsen did not receive any special treatment in the case and the sentence is standard.

 Wander says Madsen looks forward to completing his probation and asks for his family’s privacy.

-Note: This story has been corrected to show that Madsen pleaded no contest to the charge.